Jabril09/configure-ad/README.md

 <img src="https://i.imgur.com/rVJn0oT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Sign into DC-1 the same as you would like Client -1.
 Get DC-1 public ip address from the azure portal.
 Then open up the windows start menu and type in remote desktop and paste DC-1 public ip address in and sign in as labuser and the password you created.
+After you are signed into DC-1 open up the windows start menu and type wf.msc for windows firewall.
 </p>
 <br />
 <p>